A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Collision Avoidance Mechanisms

 \subsection{Beyond Star Topology}

 Traditional LoRa networks adopt start topology to connect EDs deployed around the GWs, restricting its coverage area and limiting its capacity for covering more EDs.
 Multihop communication can be considered based on the LoRa features to manage direct device-to-device links to cope with this issue.
-Such as, the SFs not only provide flexibility in terms of DR and sensitivity but also give another dimension to the channel multi-access.
-Using this new dimension, authors in \cite{8637935} focused on improving the LoRa network capacity through adopting multi-hope communication where the data traffic is off-loaded into multiple subnetworks.
-In this scheme, paralleled transmission is realized by clustering EDs based on the SFs, such as each subnet uses separate SFs to communicate its data (Figure \ref{fig:cluster}).
-The clustering is performed taking into account the connectivity between subnets, keeping a balanced traffic load due to the SFs asymmetry, and finally minimizing the hop count to decrease the transmission airtime.
-The Bottom-up Breadth-First-Search algorithm was used to extract farthest nodes from the root and Top-down Breadth- First-Search to insert them into a new sub-tree \cite{8253754}.
+For example, the SFs not only provide flexibility regarding the DR and sensitivity but also give another dimension to the multi-access channel.
+Using this new dimension, the authors of \cite{8637935} focused on improving the LoRa network capacity by adopting multi-hop communication where the data traffic is off-loaded into multiple subnetworks.
+In this scheme, paralleled TX is realized by clustering EDs based on the SFs, e.g., each subnet uses separate SFs to communicate its data (Fig.~\ref{fig:cluster}).
+The clustering is performed taking into account the connectivity between subnets, maintaining a balanced traffic load due to the SF asymmetry, and minimizing the hop count to decrease the TX airtime.
+The Bottom-up Breadth-First-Search algorithm was used to extract the farthest nodes from the root, and top-down breadth-first-search was applied to insert them into a new sub-tree \cite{8253754}.

 By keeping the baseline star topology of LoRa, clustering was considered in \cite{AsadUllah2019} to build a reliable LoRa network with low energy consumption.
 For example, the k-means clustering scheme was proposed for SF allocation in a large-scale LoRa network using a single GW.
 Fairness was ensured in performance and SF usage, such as minimal difference occurred in the performance of the worst- and best-case nodes, fairly distributing the energy consumption between nodes, and increasing the network lifetime.